kcakar/StudyAngular/README.md

       calcualateDiscount(percent:number):number;
     }
   ```
+* **Dependency Injection**
+  A coding pattern in which a class receives the instances of objects it needs(dependencies) from an external source rather than creating them itself.

 ## Convention
 * Modules are named with PascalCasing.
 Add Module at the end of the name: **NameModule**
 * Components are named with PascalCasing.
 Add Component at the end of the name: **NameComponent**